ebolat/emre.me/_posts/2019-08-31-sorting-algorithms.md

 ## Other Sorting Algorithms ##

-**Sorting** is a vast topic and it is not possible to coveer every Sorting Algorithm in this single post.
+**Sorting** is a vast topic and it is not possible to cover every Sorting Algorithm in this single post.
 It is also very popular research topic in academia and people are coming up with new sorting algorithms every year.

 There are also some funny ones coming from [Reddit](https://www.reddit.com/r/ProgrammerHumor/comments/9s9kgn/nononsense_sorting_algorithm/), like Stalin Sort[<sup>6</sup>](#references).